Cguang7/Domain-Feature-Perturbation-for-Domain-Generalization/README.md

->📋  A template README.md for code accompanying a Machine Learning paper
+>📋  This is the code repository of the paper Domain Feature Perturbation (DFP) for Domain Generalization.
+This repository contains the core code for DFP and code modified from the PyTorch suite DomainBed and Benchmark OdD-Bench.

-# My Paper Title
+# Domain Feature Perturbation for Domain Generalization

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [Domain Feature Perturbation for Domain Generalization]().

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials